zhengjilai/Raft-based-Distributed-Lock/README.md

 - **Acquirement Timeout**.
 When acquiring a distributed lock, the client may block since the lock is occupied, namely acquiring the lock continuously without quitting `AcquireDLock`.
-Acquirement timeout is the maximum blocking time before the client "give up".
+Acquirement timeout is the maximum blocking time before the client "gives up".
 Timeout can be set optionally when acquiring a dLock (unit: ms), 2500 ms by default.

 - **FIFO DLock Acquirement Queue**.